nxtd-dev/dash/Setup-Guide.md

 - **Records per Page:** Number of records displayed per page for accounts, SSL certificates, tickets, or ticket replies.
 Recommended setting for free hosting is 5, based on your server's capacity.

 ## MyOwnFreeHost Integration (Important):
-1. Access your Xera admin section: `https://{your.domain}/{xera-directory}/admin`.
+1. Access your Get Free Website admin section: `https://{your.domain}/{gfw-directory}/admin`.
 2. Navigate to `Settings` -> `API Settings` -> `MyOwnFreeHost`.

 ### Setting Up Your MOFH Account:
 1. Visit the [MOFH Panel](https://panel.myownfreehost.net/panel/index.php).
 2. Go to `API` -> `Setup WHM API`.
 3. Select your domain and click `Get Keys / Set Allow IP Address`.
-4. Enter the Shared IP shown in Xera into the `API Allowed IP` field.
+4. Enter the Shared IP shown in Get Free Website into the `API Allowed IP` field.
-5. Enter the Callback URL shown in Xera into the `API Callback URL` field.
+5. Enter the Callback URL shown in Get Free Website into the `API Callback URL` field.

-### Configuring MOFH in Xera:
+### Configuring MOFH in Get Free Website:
 1. Enter the API username from the MOFH API page into the username field.
 2. Enter the API password from the MOFH API page into the password field.
 3. Set `CPanel URL` to `cpanel.{your-reseller-domain}`.